Mahjong: Bonus tiles

 There are two sets of bonus tiles: flowers and seasons.
 The flower and season tiles play a unique role in the mechanics of the game.
 When drawn, the bonus tile is not added into a player's hand but are instead set aside and kept near the player's other tiles for scoring purposes should they win the hand, and an extra tile is drawn in replacement of the bonus tile.

-In addition, unlike the suited and honours tiles, there is only a single tile of each bonus tile, so there are a total of four flower and four season tiles in the set.
+In addition, unlike the suited and honors tiles, there is only one of each bonus tile, so there are a total of four flower and four season tiles in the set.
 The tiles have a different artistic rendering of a specific type of flower or season.

 It is not necessary to know the names or the Chinese characters of each bonus tile, only the number, as this is associated with a specific direction, and the player receives bonus points when the bonus tile matches the seat direction.
 There is no relation between the bonus tile "bamboo" flower and the bamboo suit of suited tiles (e.g. 4 bamboo).
 In traditional Chinese culture, the Four Gentlemen are the plum (winter), orchid (spring), bamboo (summer), and chrysanthemum (autumn) which are regarded as the representative plants of those seasons, but people regard it as plum blossom (spring), orchid (summer), chrysanthemum (autumn) and bamboo (winter) now.

 Choosing table positions and first dealer

-The dealer is chosen by various means.
-For example, each player throws dice with the highest count taking the dealer position, second-highest taking south etc. Or one player may place one tile of each wind face down and shuffle them.
-Each player randomly select one of these tiles and these tiles dictate their wind position.
-Each player sits down at their respective position (called the wind position) at the table in positions of an inverted compass: East is dealer, the right of the dealer is South, across is West, and the left is North.
-The order of play is traditionally counter-clockwise.
+Before the game can begin, players need to be assigned one of the wind positions at the table – those being (in counterclockwise order) East, South, West, and North.
+East will also be the first dealer.
+Play proceeds in this counterclockwise order.

+There are a variety of ways to determine positions.
+For example, one way is to have each player roll dice and assign East to the player that rolls the highest, South to the second-highest, and so on.
+Another way is to shuffle the 4 wind tiles face down and have each player choose one, determining their position.